cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-tablespace.md

 ## Compatibility

-`CREATE TABLESPACE` is a Greenplum Database extension.
+`CREATE TABLESPACE` is a Cloudberry Database extension.

 ## See Also